Skip to content

 • Keyspace: like a schema in SQL DB.
 It is the higher abstraction object to contain data.
 The important keyspace attributes are the Replication Factor, the Replica Placement Strategy and the Column Families.

 • Column Family: they are like tables in Relational Databases.
 Each Column Family contains a collection of rows which are represented by a Map>.
-The key gives the ability to access related data together
+The key gives the ability to access related data all together

 • Column – A column is a data structure which contains a column name, a value and a timestamp.
 The columns and the number of columns in each row may vary in contrast with a relational database where data are well structured.